Fresh Peach Margaritas

-- For the best results, you must start with peak of the season fruit.
+- For the best results, you must start with the peak of the season fruit.
 If your peaches aren’t ripe and flavorful, your margaritas will be lackluster.

 - PRO-Tip: Decent fresh peaches are not always available, so you could definitely try making these with canned peaches.
 Use 4 peach halves instead of the two fresh peaches.
 Peaches are canned at their prime, so the flavor should be wonderful, too.
-If your peaches are covered in a heavy syrup, you may want to rinse them off before you puree.
+If your peaches are covered in heavy syrup, you may want to rinse them off before you puree.

 - Freshly squeezed lime juice is imperative, too.
 Don’t even think of buying anything in a bottle.

-- To balance the tart lime, use a top notch sweetener, I love an organic sugar.
+- To balance the tart lime, use a top-notch sweetener, I love organic sugar.